neerajas-group/rumors-in-multi-agent/README.md

 # Rumors-in-Multi-Agent-Simulation
-This repository contains the code for the ECE 381K-20 Network Final Project: Simulating Rumor Spread in an LLM-based Agent Society.
+This repository contains the code for WMAC 2025: AAAI 2025 Workshop on Advancing LLM-Based Multi-Agent Collaboration Paper: Simulating Rumor Spreading in Social Networks using LLM agents.
 The code is inspired by the paper: MIT-REALM-Multi-Robot (https://yongchao98.github.io/MIT-REALM-Multi-Robot/).

 ## Requirements
 Install the required Python packages using the following command: